Math-Man/Mandate-Scanner/Readme.md

 Uses MongoDB for local storage, has a rest end point for accessing the stored data

-MandateManager class uses a scheduled task to scrape the target website, download the package and unzips it.
+MandateManager class uses a scheduled task to scrape the target website, downloads the package and unzips it.
 Comparisons between the mandate versions gets built on request from the rest end point.

+Comparisons are made per line basis, stores which line was changed and the the changed text on the recent version.

 ## Usage
 Just run it as if you would run any maven spring boot application.
 Entry point is on MandateScannerApplication class